 WHO ARE THEY AND WHAT DO THEY WANT FROM US?

 The beginning of any professional UX design process requires a considerable amount of audience research—at least for us does.
-How can we create a user experience that is respectful and caters to the user needs if we don’t understand who they are and what they value or need?
+How can we create a user experience that is respectful and caters to the user’s needs if we don’t understand who they are and what they value or need?
 And, possibly even more important than understanding who our users are, is the understanding of what truly makes them unique.

 Although this list may seem long, these are actually key details for any useful persona.

 However, critical to this process is a keen eye for those details that will not contribute to a categorical understanding of the persona.
-Consequently, each area listed here should only include the most essential details and everything the can be cut should be cut in attempt to create the most precise and vivid persona possible.
+Consequently, each area listed here should only include the most essential details, and everything that can be cut should be cut in an attempt to create the most precise and vivid persona possible.
 We often create large posters of our personas and put them on the wall during our website design process in order to keep our audience as top-of-mind as possible.

 Although personas can create vital insights into our understanding of who we are actually speaking to, it is also important to remember that people, their opinions, and their technological experience evolves.
 Knowing this, we recommend revisiting your personas every two years, adding and deleting details where needed.
-Many companies update a lot of their technology every two years, why not update your customer understanding as well?
-Now that we understand the “who” we move onto the “what,” or more precisely, “what does the ‘who’ want?”
+Many companies update a lot of their technology every two years, why not update your customers understanding as well?
+Now that we understand the “who” we move on to the “what,” or more precisely, “what does the ‘who’ want?”

 WHERE EXPERIENCE & MARKETING MEET